suarna/gatraffic/README.md

 ## Editing execution parameters:

--The parameters are changed editing the parameter files @param.txt and @param_test.txt files, the nano utility is installed along with the docker image:
+-The parameters are changed editing the parameter files @param.txt and @param_test.txt, the nano utility is installed along with the docker image:

+`nano @param.txt` or `nano @param_test.txt`

 ### PARAMETERS GATRAFFIC.PY